hbroek/reken/documentation/developer-guide/chapter-3.md

 <div data-rest="userData:/api/user/123"></div>
 ```

 In this example, the `data-rest` attribute fetches user data from the `/api/user/123` endpoint and stores it in the `userData` JavaScript variable.
-When the REST call is complete, the variable contains the response data.
+When the REST call is complete, the variable contains an object automatically created from the JSON response data.

 ### 3.6.2 Handling REST API Call Status